bborn/opensauna/README.md

 Sauna also allows you to curate the links you like with your friends, fans, or readers.
 Create a customized linkstream site (like [bruno.sauna.io](http://bruno.sauna.io)).
 Built-in social sharing on Twitter and Facebook, with scheduled posting.

 Installation
 ------------

+*Note: I'm still trying to smooth out the install process.
+Please help me out by going through the steps and telling me what doesn't work!*

 Sauna runs on Ruby 1.9.x with Rails 3.2.